prasanna80564/networking/README.md

 setup infrastructure:
 1.terraform setup
--->install terraform
+-install terraform
--->run the following command in the vs code terminal to provision your ec2 instance
+-run the following command in the vs code terminal to provision your ec2 instance

 commands:
-aws configure ## (enter your access key and secret key) terraform init terraform apply
+aws configure ## (enter your access key and secret key) -terraform init
+-terraform apply

 after running the terraform script will get the EC2 instance ip address in the terminal